afisch710/alexfischman.dev/content/blog/2025-06-26-how-i-built-my-personal-website.md

 Given that disclaimer, I have been and continue to be a strong strong advocate of tools like **Cursor** and **ChatGPT** for development.
 I was an early adopter of this technology and over the last 1-2+ years the progress being made that I witness firsthand daily is out of this world.
 I do enjoy testing the limits of artificial intelligence and how it can supplement my life, and particularly when it comes to software engineering it feels as if those limits are expanding as quickly as the universe is.

 There are sizable portions of this codebase that I have co-developed with OpenAI's **o3-mini**, **o3**, and **o4-mini**, as well as Anthropic's **Claude Sonnet 4**.
-The ability to oversee their development of tedious or even complex coding tasks is a very high demand skill and I'm a firm believer that it will continue to be for the forseeable future.
+The ability to oversee their development of tedious or even complex coding tasks is a very high demand skill and I'm a firm believer that it will continue to be for the foreseeable future.
 Now as I step off this small soap box, I'll reiterate that human ingenuity + creativity in combination with artificial intelligence and wrapping frameworks/tooling opens some incredible doors, particularly at this point in time.
 And I could talk about this for hours so please reach out if you share a similar vested interest or passion.

 ## That's A Wrap, Ship It